Warnervale

 How does the suburb of Warnervale's income rank nationally?

-The suburb of Warnervale's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
+The suburb of Warnervale's income level is below the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
 The suburb of Warnervale's median income among taxpayers is $46,418 and the average income stands at $56,398, which compares to figures for Greater Sydney's of $60,817 and $83,003 respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $50,531 (median) and $61,395 (average) as of September 2025.

 What is the disposable income in the suburb of Warnervale?